chobbs/flux/stdlib/contrib/chobbs/discord/README.md

 # Discord Package

-Use this Flux Package to send an automated message to a Discord channel using a webhook.
+Use this Flux Package to send a single message to a Discord channel using a webhook.

 ### Basic Syntax